top of page

 ABOUT

-The parish is part of the Coastal ward of North Norfolk DIstrict Council, and the Wells county division.
+The Parish is part of the Coastal Ward of North Norfolk District Council and the Wells County division.
 The District Councillor is Dr Victoria Holliday and the County Councillor is Mr Michael Dalby.

 STIFFKEY PARISH COUNCIL